publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schLXXX/m__us_usc_t25_s1300i–8.md

     (b) __Interim Council; establishment__

         There shall be established an Interim Council of the Yurok Tribe to be composed of five members.
-The Interim Council shall represent the Yurok Tribe in the implementation of provisions of this subchapter, including the organizational provisions of this section, and subject to subsection (d) of this section shall be the governing body of the tribe until such time as a tribal council is elected under a constitution adopted pursuant to subsection (e) of this section.
+The Interim Council shall represent the Yurok Tribe in the implementation of provisions of this subchapter, including the organizational provisions of this section, and subject to subsection (d) shall be the governing body of the tribe until such time as a tribal council is elected under a constitution adopted pursuant to subsection (e).

     (c) __General council; election of Interim Council__